4lessandrodev/cursor-paginator/README.md

 This lib paginate any data as array of records using id attribute as cursor.

-> All record must to have id attribute.
+> All record must have id attribute.

+Install `npm install ts-paginate` or `yarn add ts-paginate`

 ```ts